 Bonnie played a major role in developing, organising, and managing a range of elite, prestigious international events for both the able-bodied and para athlete programs.
 She contributed to managing some of the best international events Table Tennis Australia had ever hosted.

-After four years of building the events program, which nearly doubled in size Table Tennis Australia hosted, she moved into the corporate and Government industry to gain a wider range of experience.
+After four years of building the events program, she moved into the corporate and Government industry to gain a wider range of experience with Programs and Sponsors.

 Not long after, Bonnie took the opportunity to move interstate to fulfil her career aspirations and is now positioned as the Scholarships and Operations Manager for the Sport Australia Hall of Fame.

-As Scholarships and Operations Manager, Bonnie is set to take on a number of roles within the organisation that includes the expansion of the Scholarship and Mentoring Program, refreshing the Induction & Awards Program, other events the organisation produce and supporting the digitalisation of the organisation.
-She also has the pleasure of maintaining close communication and providing support to Sport Australia Hall of Fame Members, sponsors and the broader organisation.
+As Scholarships and Operations Manager, Bonnie takes on a number of roles within the organisation that includes the expansion of the Scholarship and Mentoring Program, refreshing the Induction & Awards Program, staff and operational management and plays a key role in being first point of contact for Members; Scholarship Holders and Sponsors.

 Chris pursued his passion for sport in 2012 when he started a Bachelor’s degree in Sport and Recreation Management.
 Throughout his studying years he completed placement work at the Western Bulldogs as a Heritage Cadet.